mls-m5/medit/README.md

   - [ ] Prompt if the user want to save beforeo exits
   - [ ] Prompt to diff pasted data to data in editor (more than per line)
       - [ ] Same logic can be used to view git diffs in editor
+      - [ ] Toggle markdown crosses with space
 - [ ] ~~Use Lua~~
   - [x] Remove remainders of old scripting engine
   - [ ] ~~Make core functionality callable from lua~~